 The practice operates a recall system where each women is reminded three times over a three month period that her smear is due.
 We appreciate acknowledgement when a recall is sent.
 We are proud of our results – the high level of smear uptake by the women of our practice reduces their risks of cervical cancer.

 Nurses and doctors are available by appointment for smears, Monday to Friday.

 The practice runs a very effective system for vaccinations.
 It is important that appointments are made soon after receiving a reminder to ensure full vaccination protection is continued.
 If there is difficulty in getting to the surgery please let the nurse know as we can arrange the Southland immunisation co-ordinator to come to your home on our behalf.

-Vaccinations commence at six weeks and childhood immunisations are completed at 11yrs.
-This service is free.
+Vaccinations commence at six weeks and childhood immunisations are free.

 Tetanus boosters are recommended at 45 and 65 years providing the initial course has been completed to 11 years.
 A booster may be given earlier at the discretion of the doctor.
 If you have received a tetanus booster elsewhere (eg at A+E) please let us know so that we can update your records.

 Our practice strongly recommends the use of the flu vaccine.
 Influenza is a deadly disease, particularly for the young, old, or those with suppressed immune systems.
 Flu vaccines are given annually in autumn to give protection against influenza.
 Please note the influenza vaccine is not effective against the common cold.

 People under the age of 65 with chronic illnesses including diabetes, asthma, kidney, cardiac malignancy and patients 65 years and over are entitled to free influenza vaccines.

 The flu vaccine is available to others who do not fit the above criteria.